withastro/docs/src/pages/en/tutorial/1-setup/index.md

   import Goals from '~/components/tutorial/Goals.astro';
 ---

-Now that you have the required tools and accounts to begin building an Astro website, let's put all the pieces together in Module 1!
+Now that you know what you're going to build, let's set up all the tools and accounts you'll need!

 <Goals>
   - created a new Astro project and be ready to code in an editor